sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-androids-sector.md

 Climb above a hole via blunt rib to big move at the top to reach the belay.

 **18. Dalken Shield (6b)  *&starf;***
-Climbs the vague arete mostly on its left side to gain the headwall.
+Climbs the vague arête mostly on its left side to gain the headwall.

 **19. Hardcore, You Know the Score (6b)**
 Shallow groove with half-height crux.
 Becoming polished.